-Symptoms of leg pain can arise as the result of a wide variety of conditions.
+What Are Common Leg Pain Symptoms?Symptoms of leg pain can arise as the result of a wide variety of conditions.
 Many conditions associated with symptoms of leg pain, however, are not serious or life threatening.
-The conditions believed to contribute to symptoms of leg pain can be divided into three categories:
+Conditions contributing to symptoms of leg pain can be divided into three categories:

 - Symptoms of leg pain that arise as the result of pathology within the vascular system

-What Is Leg Pain?Symptoms of leg pain can arise as the result of a variety of underlying conditions.
-Conditions that are associated with leg pain can lead to symptoms of discomfort or pain in either one or both legs.
+What Causes Leg Pain?Leg pain symptoms can arise as the result of a variety of underlying conditions.
+Varying leg pain causes can lead to symptoms of discomfort or pain in either one or both legs.
 Further, these symptoms may even originate within another area of the body and radiate down through the leg.
 The specific symptoms that characterize leg pain can be widely varied.
 They may range from a mild, achy soreness to a more sharp and severe, stabbing pain.

 Symptoms of leg pain that persist for longer than three months are considered to be chronic in nature.
-Other symptoms that frequently occur in conjunction with symptoms of pain include numbing sensations, tingling, burning, muscle weakness, joint weakness, muscle stiffness, joint stiffness, inability to bear weight, swelling, bruising, and even tightness.
+Other symptoms that frequently occur in conjunction with symptoms of chronic leg pain include numbing sensations, tingling, burning, muscle weakness, joint weakness, muscle stiffness, joint stiffness, inability to bear weight, swelling, bruising, and even tightness.

 Conditions that are known to cause symptoms of leg pain can be grouped into two broad categories based on the affected underlying structures.

-Some cases of muscle cramps occur as a side effect of certain types of medication.
+Some cases of leg spasms or cramps occur as a side effect of certain types of medication.
 Diuretics, such as hydrochlorothiazide or furosemide, for instance, have been shown to lead to symptoms of leg pain as the result of excessive fluid loss.
 When the fluid levels within the body become too low, mineral levels also become low.
 These minerals, which are critical to the function of both muscles and neurons, then become less available where they are needed.
 Other medications that also are accompanied by the side effect of leg pain include nifedipine (drug used to treat high blood pressure), neostigmine, donepezil (drug used to treat Alzheimer’s disease), statins (drugs used for managing high cholesterol), tolcapone (drug used in Parkinson’s patients), albuterol (drugs used in the treatment of asthma), and raloxifene (drug used for managing osteoporosis).

-Symptoms of leg pain can also arise as the result of strains or sprains of the muscles.
+Chronic leg pain symptoms can also arise as the result of strains or sprains of the muscles.
 Overly stretched or torn ligaments characterize sprained muscles.
 Muscle strains, in contrast, occur as the result of stretches or tears that occur within the muscle tissue rather than the connective tissue.
 Symptoms of pain or discomfort that occur as the result of muscle strains or sprains are believed to emerge as the result of damage to this tissue.
 Other common symptoms of muscle strains or sprains include tenderness in the area.